Learn to Speak Scouting

 Merit Badge

-A recognition given to a Boy Scout for completing the requirements for the badge.
+A recognition given to a Scout for completing the requirements for the badge.
 There are more than a hundred subjects in life skills, hobby, and career fields, with requirements and supporting pamphlets to help Scouts broaden their outlook.

 Merit Badge Counselor